 Cost Of Living

-The cost of living for expatriates in Seattle WA as at 1 July 2014 is average in comparison to other places in the world.
-In Seattle WA, the cost of each basket, based on local prices, compared to the international average in USD, is categorized follows: 1) Alcohol (where available) & Tobacco: Average 2) Clothing: Low 3) Communication: Average 4) Education: High 5) Furniture & Appliances: Low 6) Groceries: High 7) Healthcare: Very High 8) Household Accommodation: Low 9) Miscellaneous: Low 10) Personal Care: Average 11) Recreation & Culture: Low 12) Restaurants Meals Out and Hotels: Average 13) Transport: Very High Seattle WA is for example 9.8% more expensive than Montevideo for groceries, -11% cheaper for household costs than Durban, and 23.9% more expensive for transport costs than Athens.
+The cost of living for expatriates in Seattle WA as at 1 January 2015 is average in comparison to other places in the world.
+In Seattle WA, the cost of each basket, based on local prices, compared to the international average in USD, is categorized follows: 1) Alcohol (where available) & Tobacco: Average 2) Clothing: Low 3) Communication: Average 4) Education: Very High 5) Furniture & Appliances: Low 6) Groceries: High 7) Healthcare: Very High 8) Household Accommodation: Low 9) Miscellaneous: Low 10) Personal Care: Average 11) Recreation & Culture: Low 12) Restaurants Meals Out and Hotels: Average 13) Transport: Very High Seattle WA is for example 10.8% more expensive than Montevideo for groceries, -11.3% cheaper for household costs than Durban, and 26.4% more expensive for transport costs than Athens.
 Seattle WA is ranked as a minimal hardship location.
 Hardship (also know as quality of living) refers to the degree of hardship an expatriate and their family are likely to experience in the host location.
 Hardship pay is compensation to encourage people to move, in particular to less desirable locations.
 In determining the amount of hardship premium payable, factors such as economic, political, religious, infrastructure, environment/climate, personal safety, health, education, and transportation factors are considered.
 The hardship premium for Seattle WA for an expat from Zurich is for example 0%, i.e. host location (Seattle WA) premium of 10% minus home (Zurich) location premium of 10%.
 Xpatulator.com has been created to assist subscribers calculate expatriate pay using the online calculators and extensive database of cost of living and hardship indexes, for 780 international locations.
 Want to know more about cost of living, hardship or expat pay in Seattle WA?
 Register subscribe to your home location and Seattle WA and run your personalised reports.